KohaILS/koha-manual-zh-cn/source/systempreferences.rst

     **Important**

-    This system preference relates only to SIP based self checkout, not Koha's web based self checkout.
+    This system preference relates only to SIP-based self-checkout, not Koha's web based self checkout.

 Description:

 -  When this preference is set to 'Allow' patrons will be able to use your external self check machine to check out a book to themselves even if it's on hold for someone else.

-If you would like Koha to prevent people from checking out books that are on hold for someone else set this preference to "Don't allow."
+-  If you would like Koha to prevent people from checking out books that are on hold for someone else set this preference to 'Don't allow'.

 .. _allowitemsonholdcheckoutsco-label: